StackTerminal.Health

 EGCG / Green Tea Extract

-Epigallocatechin gallate (EGCG) is the principal bioactive catechin in green tea, with thermogenic, antioxidant, and lipid-lowering properties; meta-analyses demonstrate modest but consistent reductions in body weight and cardiovascular risk factors including LDL cholesterol and blood pressure.
+Epigallocatechin gallate (EGCG) is the principal bioactive catechin in green tea, with thermogenic, antioxidant, & lipid-lowering properties; meta-analyses demonstrate modest but consistent reductions in body weight & cardiovascular risk factors including LDL cholesterol & blood pressure.

 metabolicantioxidantcardiovascularweight-managementlongevity